3D-RFT: Reinforcement Fine-Tuning for Video-based 3D Scene Understanding: Introduction

 Treating 3D scenes as video streams offers a scalable alternative to traditional point-cloud and depth-based methods, bypassing the need for specialized sensors.
 By leveraging widely available RGB cameras and the temporal capabilities of \acp{mllm}, this paradigm has become a central focus of recent research \cite{zheng2025video,zheng2025vgllm,zhu2025llava3d,huang2025leovl,fan2025vlm}.
 While some works \citep{zheng2025video,zhu2025llava3d} still inject explicit 3D features, others \citep{zheng2025vgllm,fan2025vlm} extract 3D priors directly from video frames.
 Crucially, \vgllmpaper \citep{zheng2025vgllm} validates this approach on tasks like cross-frame detection and 3D visual grounding.

-However, these approaches primarily rely on \ac{sft} as the learning paradigm, which imposes an inherent performance ceiling due to the limitations of answer-only supervision.
-Specifically, in \percep tasks, model responses consist of 3D bounding boxes represented as sequences of textual floating-point numbers. \ac{sft} optimizes these sequences via imitation learning, minimizing a per-token \ac{ce} loss.
-This creates a critical misalignment: optimization occurs in the discrete token space, whereas evaluation is conducted in the continuous 3D coordinate system.
-Since the output tokens must be decoded and parsed into geometric structures to compute metrics like 3D \ac{iou}, the standard \ac{sft} objective acts only as an indirect proxy, failing to capture the true geometric quality of the predictions.
+However, these approaches primarily rely on \ac{sft} as the learning paradigm, which imposes an inherent performance ceiling due to the limitations of imitating labels.
+Specifically, in \percep tasks, model responses consist of 3D bounding boxes represented as sequences of textual floating-point numbers. \ac{sft} optimizes these sequences by minimizing a per-token \ac{ce} loss, which creates a critical misalignment: optimization occurs in the discrete token space, whereas evaluation is conducted in the continuous 3D coordinate system.
+Since the output tokens must be decoded and parsed into geometric structures to compute metrics like 3D \ac{iou}, the standard \ac{sft} objective acts only as an indirect proxy, failing to capture the underlying landscape of the predictions.

+Incorporating metric-driven loss functions directly into \ac{sft} remains a key challenge due to the non-differentiable nature of evaluation pipelines.
+Because standard \ac{sft} relies on backpropagation, it requires a fully differentiable path from the loss to the model's logits.
+Using target 3D metrics as an \ac{sft} loss is mathematically intractable; converting text to a 3D box requires discrete string parsing, and calculating the final metric involves non-continuous step functions (e.g., $IoU > 0.25$).
+If integrated directly, these operations produce zero or undefined gradients, halting the learning process.

-How can we overcome the inherent ceiling of answer-only supervision? \ac{rlvr} offers a principled solution by optimizing models directly against \textbf{\vr}, which are derived directly from distinct evaluation metrics or pre-defined rules.
+How can we overcome the limits of \textbf{answer-only supervision} and the \textbf{non-differentiable barrier} of SFT when applying metric-driven supervised signals? \ac{rlvr} offers a principled solution by optimizing models directly against \textbf{\vr}, which are derived directly from distinct evaluation metrics or pre-defined rules.
 Unlike \ac{sft}, which constrains the model to mimic ground-truth sequences via a per-token \ac{ce} loss, \ac{rl} optimizes the policy based on scalar reward scores.
 This provides a superior optimization target that is strictly aligned with the evaluation process, encouraging sequence exploration without the limitations of token-level penalties.
 Recent breakthroughs, such as GPT-o1 \citep{jaech2024openaio1} and DeepSeek-R1 \citep{guo2025deepseekr1}, have widely demonstrated the success of \ac{rlvr} in advancing mathematical reasoning and code generation.